 Instead of hype about arm talent and off-platform throws, Elite Football Network gives high school quarterbacks true measurables.
 How quickly can he throw the hitch from the shotgun?
 How accurate is he in throwing the post route?
 These questions and many more are answered as high school quarterbacks from around the country are challenged to make throws, make reads, and even run the football.
 Want to see where you rank?
 Attend the EFN National QB Challenge.

-The Midwest Region QB Challenge will take place on Sunday, May 16, 2021, at Oakland Yard Athletics in Waterford, Michigan.
-High school quarterbacks in all classes from any region of the U.S. are welcome to attend.
+The Midwest Region QB Challenge is a 2-day camp that will take place in May 2024 (TBD), at Oakland Yard Athletics in Waterford, Michigan, just outside of Detroit.
+High school quarterbacks from any region of the U.S. are welcome to apply for an invite.
+This is a competitive camp and there will be limited spots available.
+Register below.